Cyprien-GEHU/holbertonschool-shell/io_redirections_and_filters/README.md

-10-no_more_js : The script delete all regular files with a .js (not directory) 11-directories : the script will count the number of directories and sub-directories 12-newest_files : The script will display the 10 newest in the current directory
+10-no_more_js : The script delete all regular files with a .js (not directory) 11-directories : the script will count the number of directories and sub-directories 12-newest_files : The script will display the 10 newest in the current directory 13-unique : The script that takes a list of worlds as input and print only world that appear exactly once